UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 **Question 1**

-What would be the unique values givent to th values in the column `location`, in we transformed it with ordinal encoding?
+What would be the unique values given to the values in the column `location`, in we transformed it with ordinal encoding?

 <choice id="1">